 Here are 4 things to keep in mind about the spirit behind gossip and how to respond as a follower of Christ.

-This page may contain affiliate links.
-You can read my full disclosure here.
+This post may contain affiliate links.
+Read our full disclosure here.

 Christians and Gossip